Harrix/harrix-pylib/docs/funcs_md.md

 def combine_markdown_files(folder_path: Path | str) -> str
 ```

-Combine multiple markdown files in a folder into a single file with intelligent YAML header merging.
+Combine multiple Markdown files in a folder into a single file with intelligent YAML header merging.

 Args:

-- `folder_path` (`str` or `Path`): Path to the folder containing markdown files.
+- `folder_path` (`str` or `Path`): Path to the folder containing Markdown files.
 - `is_recursive` (`bool`): Whether to include files from subfolders.
 Defaults to `False`.

 Returns: